 The experts at A Y & J Solicitors have experience helping retail, restaurant, and e-commerce companies successfully operate as fully compliant Sponsor Licence holders.
 We have developed a Sponsor Licence Compliance Audit that will identify any areas of concern before the Home Office raise them.
 Our comprehensive solution also identifies the actions needed to fix problems before they become compliance issues.

 The below areas will be investigated thoroughly in our compliance audits:

 We have substantial experience with Sponsor Licence matters.
 Whether you are a retail, restaurant, or e-commerce business, you will find this audit empowers you to be prepared for a UKVI Inspection.
 The result is certainty that you remain compliant with immigration requirement and your sponsored skilled workers can retain their positions.

 The immigration law experts at A Y & J Solicitors excel at providing award-winning customer service and positive results for clients.
 We have also been instrumental in helping many businesses reinstate their suspended and revoked Tier 2 Sponsor Licences.
 If you find yourself in this situation, we are here to help you in your compliance inspection and/or retain your Tier 2 Sponsor Licence.

 Almost all Sponsor Licence holders are committed to complying with Home Office rules and regulations.
 Unfortunately, smaller businesses can be overwhelmed with day-to-day business operations and unintentionally neglect their Sponsor Management System (SMS) or miss an important regulation change.
-Therefore, having a regular mock compliance audit is recommended to keep your HR systems are up-to-date and you remain compliant.
+Therefore, having a regular mock compliance audit is recommended to ensure your HR systems are up-to-date and you remain compliant

 Failure to keep records for the specified period is a common reason for retail, restaurant, and e-commerce organisations to fail compliance checks.
 In most cases, you must keep copies of documents for the duration of the employment and one year post-termination.